1970 Major League Baseball season

+National League umpires began wearing numbers on the sleeves of their blazers and the new short-sleeved light blue shirts they began wearing (to replace the long sleeved shirts of previous years).
+The numbers were in alphabetical order (Al Barlick wore #1, Ken Burkhart #2, etc.) and this remained the annual numbering system until the 1979 season when the numbers became permanent regardless of retirements/resignations/firings/etc.

 Schedule

-The 1970 schedule consisted of 162 games for all teams in the American League and National League, each of which had twelve teams.
+The 1970 schedule consisted of 162 games for all teams in the American League and National League, each of which had 12 teams.
 Each league was split into two six-team divisions.
 Each team was scheduled to play 18 games against their five division rivals, totaling 90 games, and 12 games against six interdivision opponents, totaling 72 games.
 This continued the format put in place since the previous season and would be used until in the American League and in the National League.

 Opening Day took place on April 6, featuring four teams.
 The final day of the regular season was on October 1, featuring 22 teams.
 Each League Championship Series took place between October 3 and October 5.
 The World Series took place between October 10 and October 15.

 Rule change

 The 1970 season saw the following rule change: